nucleome/Tutorial-SingeCellHiC/README.md

 You can read more about how to use nucleserver through the GitHub link ([https://github.com/nucleome/nucleserver](https://github.com/nucleome/nucleserver)).
 Here, we will briefly introduce how to use it for this tutorial.

-Suppose you have put all generated files under a folder named `NB_single_cell` First, you need to create an Excel file (we have tested this using the LibreOffice software in Linux).
+Suppose you have put all generated files under a folder named `NB_single_cell`.
+First, you need to create an Excel file (we have tested this using the LibreOffice software in Linux and ).
 Create a new sheet called `Config` and put the following information inside this sheet as the figure shown below.
 The first row is a header of this sheet.
-The second row specifies the complete path of the folder You should replace the path with the real path based on your computer.
+The second row specifies the complete path of the folder.
+You should replace the path with the real path based on your computer.

 ![Config sheet](./asset/configuration_config_sheet.png)